Skip to Main Content

 In many respects, the conclusion is the most important part of your essay, and it is also the simplest.
 During your essay you have presented the evidence, and now you must round up the argument.
 You will need to:

-5. Do not add new material (new information and evidence should be discussed within the main body of the essay).
+4. Do not add new material (all evidence should be discussed within the body of the essay)

 Resources and bibliography